-Water Code section 13260 requires persons “discharging waste, or proposing to discharge waste, within any region that could affect the quality of the waters of the state” to file a report of waste discharge.
-Dairy waste includes, but is not limited to, “manure, leachate, and any water, precipitation, or rainfall that contacts raw materials, products, or byproducts such as manure, compost piles, feed, silage, milk or bedding.”
-Dairy waste discharges that can affect the quality of groundwater include the application of dairy waste to dairy cropland, the discharge of dairy waste to land in production areas, and the discharge of dairy waste to waste retention ponds.
+Water Code section 13260 requires persons “discharging waste, or proposing to discharge waste, within any region that could affect the quality of the waters of the state” to file a ROWD.
+The 2013 Dairy General WDRs recite that dairy waste includes, but is not limited to, “manure, leachate, and any water, precipitation, or rainfall that contacts raw materials, products, or byproducts such as manure, compost piles, feed, silage, milk or bedding.”
+Dairy manure discharges that can affect the quality of groundwater include the application of dairy manure to dairy cropland, the discharge of dairy manure to land in production areas, and the discharge of dairy manure to manure retention ponds.
 Water Code section 13263 in turn directs a regional water quality control board (regional water board) to prescribe requirements for the discharge that “implement any relevant water quality control plans and policies that have been adopted, and that [. . .] take into consideration beneficial uses to be protected, the water quality objectives reasonably required for that purpose, other waste discharges, and the need to prevent nuisance,” as well as certain additional factors, including economic considerations.
 A regional water board may prescribe general waste discharge requirements to a category of discharges, such as milk cow dairy discharges, rather than issue individual waste discharge requirements to separate dairies.

 While waste discharge requirements require compliance with the water quality objectives specified in the water quality control plans, such compliance need not be achieved immediately.
 A time schedule for compliance with water quality requirements is explicitly permitted by Water Code section 13263, subdivision (c), which states that waste discharge requirements “may contain a time schedule subject to revision in the discretion of the [regional water] board.”

 The Nonpoint Source Policy provides guidance on the proper interpretation and implementation of the Water Code requirements, including sections 13263 and 13267, in the context of regulating nonpoint source discharges.
-The Nonpoint Source Policy generally anticipates the use of management practice implementation to control pollution from nonpoint sources, but specifies that a nonpoint source control pollution control implementation program must satisfy five Key Elements to meet the regional water board’s obligations to protect water quality.
+The Nonpoint Source Policy generally anticipates the use of management practice implementation to control pollution from nonpoint sources but specifies that a nonpoint source control pollution control implementation program must satisfy five Key Elements to meet the regional water board’s obligations to protect water quality.

 Key Element 3 of the Nonpoint Source Policy provides that where a regional water board determines time should be allowed for discharges to achieve water quality requirements, the regional water board must specify a time schedule to achieve those requirements, and corresponding quantifiable milestones designed to measure progress toward reaching the specified requirements.

-In the two sections that follow, we discuss the Dairy General WDRs’ time schedule for dairies to achieve the Groundwater Limitation and allowance for dairies to request an extension to the time schedule.
+In the two Sections that follow, we discuss the 2013 Dairy General WDRs’ time schedule for dairies to achieve the Groundwater Limitation and allowance for dairies to request an extension to the time schedule.

 The Length of the 16-year Time Schedule

 The time schedule provides up to 16 years for dairies to comply with the Groundwater Limitation.
-An iterative process is used for individual or representative monitoring efforts to initially study the baseline water quality regarding existing management practices to control discharges from production areas, existing waste retention ponds, and land application areas.
-If, according to the six-year study’s summary report, a dairy’s management practices for any of the categories of dairy waste are determined to not protect groundwater quality, the dairy must identify additional, new or revised control requirements to comply with the Groundwater Limitation.
+An iterative process is used for individual or representative monitoring efforts to initially study the baseline water quality regarding existing management practices to control discharges from production areas, existing manure retention ponds, and land application areas.
+If, according to the six-year study’s summary report, a dairy’s management practices for any of the categories of dairy waste discharges are determined to not protect groundwater quality, the dairy must identify additional, new or revised control requirements to comply with the Groundwater Limitation.
 The new or upgraded protective management practices must be implemented as soon as practicable, but not more than ten years from the Central Valley Water Board Executive Officer’s approval of the individual summary report or the summary representative monitoring report.